 Different Types of Dehumidifiers for Closet

 Not every type of dehumidifier is suitable for closet or wardrobe use.
 Some are too costly, bulky, noisy, and plain inconvenient.
-Let's look at the few types of dehumidifiers in the market that can reduce excessive humidity and prevent mold/ mildew.
+Let's look at the few types of dehumidifiers in the market that can reduce excess humidity and prevent mold/ mildew growth.

 - Rechargeable/ renewable dehumidifiers - Also known as a wireless, cordless, mini dehumidifier.
 It is compact, lightweight, eco-friendly where you can recharge and reuse the dehumidifier for many years.
-Some models even come with a built-in hook where you can hang it in the closet.
-Powered by silica gel that will slowly but steadily absorb moisture up to 30 days.
+Powered by silica gel that will slowly but steadily absorb moisture for up to 30 days.
 Since it is a non-electrical dehumidifier, no battery or power outlet is needed.
-The best choice for the closet due to the quietness and versatility.
+The best choice for the closet due to its quietness and versatility.

 - Heated Rod - Another dehumidifying option that is placed underneath the closet, wardrobe, or locker.
-Heating rod electric dehumidifier works by heating the air to 150 degrees Fahrenheit.
+The heating rod electric dehumidifier works by heating the air to 150 degrees Fahrenheit.
 When the air is warm, there is better airflow circulation in the closet thus less moisture will linger around.

 - Thermoelectric - Commonly found in small dehumidifiers that offer efficient and silent operation.
 A Thermoelectric dehumidifier uses Peltier technology to pull moisture out of the air.
 The water vapor will be collected in the bucket and a person will have to empty it every 1-3 days.
 Because of that, thermoelectric is not the best solution for cabinet or wardrobe as you have to constantly manage the water level.

-How Do I Get Rid of Humidity In My Closet?
+How Do I Lower The Humidity In My Closet?

 How To Remove Mold From The Closet

-Closet can be the perfect breeding grounds for mold as it is dark and damp.
-When your closet is already infested with mold and mildew, a desiccant dehumidifier won't do the trick in removing existing fungus.
+A dark and damp closet can be the perfect breeding ground for mold.
+When your closet drywall and garment are already infested with mold, a desiccant dehumidifier won't do the trick in removing existing fungus.
 Instead, here are the things you could do to save your garment and wardrobe from mold attack.

-- Use mold control spray or other mold removal products to effectively kill off existing mold in clothes or closet.
-The applied surface will also act as an antimicrobial that prevents mold and mildew re-growth.
-Easily available in all local hardware stores or retailers.
+- Use mold control spray or mold removal products to disinfect existing mold in clothes or closet.
+The applied surface will act as an antimicrobial that prevents mold and mildew re-infestation.

-- You can use detergents like Chlorine, ammonia, talcum powder, or borax to kill off any surface mold.
-Just mix it with water and start scrubbing the mold-infested area in the wardrobe.
+- Detergents like Chlorine, ammonia, talcum powder, or borax kill off any surface mold.
+Just mix it with water and start scrubbing the mold-infested area.

-- Better yet, use toxic-free items like vinegar, baking soda, or lemon juice that is safer and is available in every household.
+- Toxic-free items like vinegar, baking soda, lemon juice can also eliminate mold and is available in every household.
 Leave it for a couple of hours and wash it out with water.

-- The mixture of tea tree oil, cinnamon, thyme, or clove essential oil like will work as well in removing closet mold.
+- The mixture of tea tree oil, cinnamon, thyme, or clove essential oil will also remove closet mold.

-Many molds are not dangerous and non-toxic to humans or other living organisms.
-However, there are molds that can dangerous when exposed as they produce mycotoxins.
-Mycotoxins are toxic compounds that can trigger allergic reactions and even asthma.
-The most notorious one is black mold that can lead to many toxic side effects when inhaled.
-As it is very hard to tell the mold types in the closet, it is wise to treat the mold straight away to prevent further growth and damage.
+Not all types of molds are dangerous and toxic to humans.
+Black mold is the most notorious type that produces mycotoxins.
+Mycotoxins are toxic compounds that can lead to many side effects when inhaled.
+As it is very hard to tell the types of mold in the closet, it is wise to treat the mold straight away to prevent further growth and damage.

 Why Do My Shoes Get Moldy In My Closet?

-Mold can very easily grow on your shoes in the closet due to excess moisture and poor ventilation.
-To make matter worse, a lot of people will leave damp shoes in the closet or indoor which is favorable to mold growth.
-If you scent a musty smell with wet and slimy patches on your shoes, you will need to treat the mold straight away.
-Spray mold removal protection or apply baking soda to scrub off existing mold and mildew.
-With no visible mold fuzz on the shoes or in the closet, here is some preventive measure to keep your shoes from molding in the closet.
-First, ensure the air does not get stagnant by installing a closet vent or desiccant dehumidifier.
-That way the closet will always be dry and there is space for your shoes to breathe.
-Second, make sure your shoe is completely dry before storing them.
-The excessive moisture in the shoes is beneficial to mold.
-Third, check your shoes for mold patches and always clean them before placing them in the storage.
-Lastly for leather shoes, you can apply a thin layer of wax that will act as antimicrobial protection.
+Mold can easily grow on your shoes in the closet due to excess moisture and poor ventilation.
+To make matter worse, a lot of people will leave damp shoes in the closet which is favorable to mold growth.
+If you scent a musty smell with slimy patches on your shoes, you will need to treat the mold straight away.
+Spray mold removal protection or apply baking soda to scrub off existing mold and mildew. make sure your shoe is completely dry and free of mold before storing them.
+For leather shoes, you can apply a thin layer of wax that will act as antimicrobial protection.

 Why Is There Moisture In My Closet?

-The reason why clothes in the closet feel damp is due to condensation.
-Condensation occurred because of cold air from the outside causes warm air from the inside to lose heat.
+Condensation is the reason why moisture can be found inside the closet.
+Condensation occurred because cold air from the outside causes warm air from the inside to lose heat.
 The temperature differences and cooling effect will form water droplets.